GSG-G11/Amjad-and-Rand-github-api-challenge/README.md

 Amjad-and-Rand-github-api-challenge/

-#### after you clone you should use your own access token in index js line 40 - replace "access Token" phrase with you actual access token
+#### after you clone you should use your own access token in index js line 40 - replace "access Token" phrase with you actual access token to increase the limit of requests to 5000/hr instead of 50/hr

 # workshop-APIs